An Unconscious Patient With a 'DO NOT RESUSCITATE' Tattoo - Slashdot

 Re: (Score:2)

+If you sign a DNR then death is obviously not what you're afraid of.
+It's being trapped in some sort of half-dead state where you may have extensive brain damage and experience prolonged pain and suffering without actually dying.
+And he could very well have gone into such a state where he'd be incapable of making that choice again.
+That's why DNR orders exist in the first place.

-another data point (Score:4, Insightful)
+another data point (Score:5, Insightful)

 When I received ERT training in Oregon, we were told explicitly to *not* honor DNR tattoos, as a tattoo was not considered a legal DNR order in this state.
 As always your mileage may vary.